-Since there are many options to accomplish these ends with any particular program and site, GSA will participate in the normal design process of comparing options by working with the A/E through Preliminary GSA P-100 Version 1.0, issued March 2014 Concepts.
+Since there are many options to accomplish these ends with any particular program and site, GSA will participate in the normal design process of comparing options by working with the A/E through Preliminary Concepts.
 In this phase, the design team should develop their strategy for achieving LEED Gold Certification as defined by the U.S. Green Building Council.